nitlang/nit/lib/serialization/README.md

 # Abstract serialization services

-The serialization services are centered around the `auto_serializable` annotation, the `Serializable` interface and the implementations of `Serializer` and `Deserializer`.
+The serialization services are centered around the `serialize` annotation, the `Serializable` interface and the implementations of `Serializer` and `Deserializer`.

-## The `auto_serializable` annotation
+## The `serialize` annotation

-A class annotated with `auto_serializable` identifies it as a subclass of Serializable and triggers the generation of customized serialization and deserialization services.
+A class annotated with `serialize` identifies it as a subclass of Serializable and triggers the generation of customized serialization and deserialization services.

 ~~~